MileHacker Logo

 • Costs: Scooter rentals typically cost 200-300 THB per day, varying by model and rental duration.

 • Safety: Traffic can be chaotic and dangerous, especially for inexperienced riders.
-Helmets are mandatory according to the law and commonly provided; always wear one.
+Helmets are mandatory under the law and commonly provided; always wear one.
 Confirm the bike is in good working condition.

 Driving & Parking